 Read Customer Feedback

-We scour the internet looking for customer feedback for each online
+We scour the internet looking for customer feedback for each online sportsbook we recommend.

-we want to know if the site has ever resorted to shady tactics to keep their customers’ money on-site.
+We check to see if a betting sites pays their customers (quickly).
+It’s important that they uphold their terms and don’t retroactively change them.
+And we want to know if the site has ever resorted to shady tactics to keep their customers’ money on-site.

 The best online horse racing betting sites do none of these things.